dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-json[](index/samples/2.x/TodoApiSample/appsettings.json)]

 This JSON creates six filter rules: one for the Debug provider, four for the Console provider, and one for all providers.
-Just one of these rules is chosen for each provider when an `ILogger` object is created.
+A single rule is chosen for each provider when an `ILogger` object is created.

 ### Filter rules in code